apache/cordova-android/README.md

 cordova platform add --link /path/to/cordova-android
 ```

-## Using Android Studio

-1. Create a project
-2. Import it via "Non-Android Studio Project"

 ## Updating a Cordova project

 When you install a new `cordova-cli` version that comes with a new Android platform version, from within your project: